Whitey2071/DRL_for_Assistive_Vision/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9OCJqV4tCAg" frameborder="0" allow="accelerometer; autoplay; encrypted-media" allowfullscreen></iframe>

 ## Real Feature Map Video:
+As above, we further generated a video showing the direct filtering of real input images and the resultant filter responses across all optimised convolutional filters.
+This video shows a display of the diversity of the feature maps and their direct applicability to real RGB-D images.
+We can see identical features being emphasised to that of simulation such as edge and plane detection but further identify high-contrasting boundaries as being particularly important (see sensitivity plot in paper for further confirmation).

+While the robustness compared to the simulated images is somewhat limited, we present this result as confirmation that direct input is possible despite training via simulation.
+The environment we used for training was both highly symmetric and limited in its encoding of realistic physics (i.e. lighting effects).
+We assert that training on a more realistic environment with a more constrained reward setting should move toward directly bridging the gap between the simulation and reality.
+These assertions will be tested in future work.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m5rRO4TjyN0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>